LEDIG STILLING VED HØGSKOLEN I INNLANDET

 Inland Norway University of Applied Sciences aims to achieve a balanced gender composition in the workforce and to recruit people with ethnic minority backgrounds.
 According to the Norwegian Law "Offentlighetsloven §25.2 ledd", information about the applicant can be published even if the applicant has requested not to be included in the public list of applicants.

-- A place in an ambitious and highly international environment.
+- A research position in a friendly, dynamic and highly international environment

-- A challenging and exciting project with opportunities for personal and scientific development.
+- A challenging and exciting project with opportunities for personal and scientific development, including international research stays in other European countries

-- An independent and flexible work setting that the successful candidate may to a large extent influence her/himself.
-Daily contact with inspiring skilled colleagues.
+- An independent and flexible work setting that the successful candidate may to a large extent influence her/himself

-- A campus setting surrounded by forests and mountains with opportunities for outdoor recreation.
+- A campus setting surrounded by forests and mountains with outstanding opportunities for outdoor activities